rudrijoshi/PWAtexteditor/README.md

 ## Description

-A text editor that runs in the browser and this paplication is a single-page application that meets the PWA criteria.
+A text editor that runs in the browser and this application is a single-page application that meets the PWA criteria.
 This text editor  will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 ## Usage